Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: The model: superconductor-normal metal hybrid circuit

 We observe that even though the parity switching rate is small, the occupation of the odd state is of the same order as the even state in $\rho^{\text{st}}$.
 This is simply due to the fact that while parity switches from even to odd are rare, the same is true for the reversed process from odd to even.
 Hence the system spends an approximately equal amount of time in either parity sector.
 The eigenvalue $\lambda_{p}=-2\Gamma_{N}$ indicates the decay of the fermion parity, given by the operator $\widehat{p}=e^{i\pi\widehat{n}},$ as discussed also in Ref. \cite{Saptsov_2012}.
 The doubly degenerate eigenvalue $\lambda_{s,c}=-\Gamma_{N}$ relates to two processes.
 For one, to the decay of spin, $\widehat{s}=\sum_{\sigma}\sigma\left|1_{\sigma}\right\rangle \left\langle 1_{\sigma}\right|$, and for another, to the decay of what we refer to as the pseudo-charge number $\widehat{c}=\left|+\right\rangle \left\langle +\right|-\left|-\right\rangle \left\langle -\right|$.
 We baptize it in this way because in the absence of the proximity effect, $E_{J}\rightarrow0$, we find $\widehat{c}\rightarrow\left|2\right\rangle \left\langle 2\right|-\left|0\right\rangle \left\langle 0\right|=\widehat{n}-1$.

-With respect to the Josephson effect, note that the normal metal itself merely introduces relaxation and decoherence, but does not alter the periodicity of the eigenspectrum with respect to $\phi$: the coherent oscillations still occur with the frequency $\epsilon_{+}-\epsilon_{-}$, which is $2\pi$ periodic in $\phi$.
-Hence, the complex open system spectrum has the same topology as the one shown in Fig. \ref{fig:open_FJE}e.
+With respect to the Josephson effect, note that the normal metal itself merely introduces relaxation and decoherence, but does not alter the periodicity of the eigenspectrum with respect to $\phi$: the coherent oscillations still occur with the frequency $\epsilon_{+}-\epsilon_{-}$, which, as discussed above, are usually $2\pi$ periodic in $\phi$ (unless the system parameters are tuned to very special values).
+Hence, in the generic case of a spectrum with a minigap, the complex open system spectrum has the same topology as the one shown in Fig. \ref{fig:open_FJE}e.
 This will change now, when considering the combination of open system dynamics and transport measurements.
+Let us point out though, that while the transport measurement is indispensable, the presence of a \textit{nonequilibrium} drive due to the voltage-biased normal metal is equally important.
+For a pure equilibrium drive, the kernel $L$ would satisfy an equivalent of a PT symmetry, where braid phase transitions are forbidden even in the presence of a counting field~\cite{Ren_2012,Riwar_2019b}.